-Using a car seat correctly makes a big difference.
-Even the right seat for your child's size and make sure it is used correctly to properly protect your child in a crash.
+Using a car safety seat correctly makes a big difference.
+It is important to choose the right seat for your child's size and make sure it is used correctly to properly protect your child in a crash.

 Does your car have air bags?

-- Never place a rear-facing car seat in the front seat of a vehicle that has a front passenger air bag.
-If the air bag inflates, it will hit the back of the car seat, right where your baby's head rests, and could cause serious injury or death.
+airbag.
+If the airbag inflates, it will hit the back of the car seat, right where your baby's head rests, and could cause serious injury or death.

-- The safest place for all children younger than 13 years to ride is in the back seat regardless of weight and height.
+The safest place for all children younger than 13 years to ride is in the back seat regardless of weight and height.

 Is your child facing the right way for weight, height, and age?

-- Any child who has outgrown the rear-facing weight or height limit for their convertible car seat should use a forward-facing car seat with a harness for as long as possible, up to the highest weight or height allowed by their car safety seat manufacturer.
+When a child exceeds the rear-facing weight or height limit for their convertible car safety seat, they should use a forward-facing seat with a harness for as long as possible--up to the highest weight or height allowed by their car safety seat manufacturer.
 Many seats can accommodate children up to 65 pounds or more.

 Is the harness snug?

-- The chest clip should be placed at armpit level to keep the harness straps secure on the shoulders.
+Place the chest clip at armpit level to keep the harness straps secure on the shoulders.

 Does the car seat fit correctly in your vehicle?

-- The tether improves the safety provided by the seat.
-Use the tether for all forward-facing seats, even those installed using the vehicle seat belt.
+- The top tether improves safety provided by the seat.
+Use the tether for all forward-facing seats.
+Check your vehicle owner's manual for the location of tether anchors.
 Always follow both the car seat and vehicle manufacturer instructions, including weight limits, for lower anchors and tethers.
 Remember, weight limits are different for different car seats and different vehicles.

 Is the seat belt or LATCH strap in the right place and pulled tight?

-- Route the seat belt or LATCH strap through the correct path for the car safety seat.
-Convertible seats have different belt paths for when they are used rear-facing or forward-facing (check your instructions to make sure).
+Route the seat belt or LATCH strap through the correct path for the car safety seat.
+Convertible seats have different belt paths for when they are used rear facing or forward facing (check your instructions to make sure).

 Has your child outgrown the forward-facing seat?

-- All children whose weight or height is above the forward-facing limit for their car seat should use a belt-positioning booster seat until the vehicle seat belt fits properly, typically when they have reached 4 feet 9 inches in height and are between 8 and 12 years of age, every kid is different.
+All children whose weight or height is above the forward-facing limit for their car seat should use a belt-positioning booster seat until the vehicle seat belt fits properly.
+While this is typically when they have reached 4 feet 9 inches in height and are 8 through 12 years of age, every kid is different.
 It is important to make sure to check how a seat belt fits your child in each car they will be riding in.

-- A seat belt fits properly when the shoulder belt crosses the middle of the chest and shoulder, not the neck or throat; the lap belt is low and snug across the thighs, and the child is tall enough so that when he sits against the vehicle seat back, his knees bend at the edge of the seat without slouching and can comfortably stay in this position throughout the trip.
+A seat belt fits properly when the shoulder belt lies across the middle of the chest and shoulder, not the neck or throat; the lap belt is low and snug across the upper thighs, not the belly; and the child is tall enough to sit against the vehicle seat back with their knees bent over the edge of the seat without slouching and can comfortably stay in this position throughout the trip.

 Do you have the instructions for the car seat?